tezos-checker/checker/docs/spec/functional_spec.rst

 Withdraw collateral from a burrow
 ---------------------------------

 Withdraw an amount of tez from a burrow.
-Fail if the burrow does not exist, if this action would overburrow it, or if the sender is not the burrow owner.
+Fails if the burrow does not exist, if this action would overburrow it, or if the sender is not the burrow owner.

 ``withdraw_collateral: (pair nat mutez)``